raphael-proust/raphael/raphael_on_caml/README.md

 need to do is build the library, use the built parts in your client code and ship both raphael.js and your compiled client code into a web page.

+It is planned to use OASIS for the building process.

 ##Licence

 js_of_ocaml bindings for the raphael library